sammmlow/openspacesg/source/contrib.rst

 See how easy it is?
 The ReST framework allows anyone, even students or professionals from non-technical backgrounds, to contribute (moderated) community content.

 In the next steps, we will guide you through the installation of Python Sphinx and getting Git on your workstation if you don't have it already.
 Then, you'll have to clone the repository.
-If you already have or know how to do both, skip to the actual web content tutorial here.
+If you already have or know how to do both, skip to the actual web content tutorial here at :ref:`contrib-addcontents-label`.

 .. link-button:: https://github.com/sammmlow/OSPACESG
 	:text: LINK TO THE OPEN SPACE SINGAPORE WEBPAGE GITHUB